Abdur-Rahim-sheikh/Docker/README.md

   example:
     docker run -p 8080:8080 abir/simpleweb

+> 3) note: `host.docker.internal` works if you install docker desktop.
+I mean development version.
+  - But if production version installed using `sudo apt-get install ....`  it does not support it.
+  - but we can use it by passing an argument in `docker run --add-host=host.docker.internal:host-gateway ...`

 ### Command meaning
 - `FROM image-name` is used to specify the base image from which you are building.